Insula415/learning-to-code/README.md

   It is relatively easy to learn, powerful and versatile - making it a great choice for beginners.</p>
 <h3>2.
 HTML + CSS</h3>
 <p>HTML is used to create websites, and is the main structure of every website,
-  CSS styles the webpage. <br>These are very good languages to learn, and start your coding journey!
+  CSS styles the webpage. <br>These are very good languages to learn, and start your coding journey! <br>
+  <i>HTML and CSS aren't actually classed as coding languages, but they still count towards a great start with coding</i>
 </p>
 <h3>3.
 JavaScript</h3>
-<p>JavaScript is a client-side language what is very useful and simply.
-It is not recommended that this is your first language to learn,
+<p>JavaScript is a client-side language what is very useful and simple.
+You should start with what's known as plain vanilla JavaScript.
+You can learn this after or even alongside HTML and CSS
-  but certainly is a great language to pickup if you are already familiar with another language.
 </p>

 # Coding websites to learn / test your skills: